-Today, we turn to the issue of servants waiting for their master to return from the wedding feast.
 A Jewish wedding in Jesus' time was not like our modern weddings.
-The marriage was arranged and a period of betrothal followed.
+The marriage was arranged, and a period of betrothal followed.
 During this time, both the bride and groom prepared themselves for the marriage.
-The bride prepared by making her wedding garments and purifying herself.
-The groom prepared by "preparing a place for her" in his father's house.
+The bride made her wedding garments and purified herself.
+The groom prepared a place for her in his father's house.
 He would build an addition (insula) onto the father's house where the two would live.

 Only the groom's father could decide when the addition was ready.
 When he gave the groom the happy news, he and his groomsmen would go for his bride.
 The marriage would be consummated and a week-long celebratory feast would follow.

 His servants would be on the alert, waiting for the groom (their master) to return with his bride.
 It was a time of great rejoicing.
-Because the bride would be coming to her new home for the first time, everyone there would want the preparations to be complete to welcome her.
+Because the bride would be coming to her new home for the first time, everyone present wanted the preparations to be complete to welcome her.
 The servants would be charged with staying ready.

 In that same way, Our Lord Jesus has gone to His Father's house to prepare a place for us.
 Only our Heavenly Father can say when the preparations are complete, but when He does, Jesus will return for His bride.
 When he returns, there will be no delays.
 He will be ready, and we must be, too.

 We are to be alert, waiting for our Lord, Jesus, with joyful expectation.
 Our waiting is to be as servants waiting for their master.
 There's no way to know when he will come, but we must be ready, preparations complete.
 We can be confident that, at the end of our waiting, there will be great rejoicing.

 All the preparation, all the waiting will be worth it when Jesus appears.